Why it’s time to take your documents digital

 Paper workflows can have serious implications for data processing and legal security

-In the digital age, where computers, spreadsheets and data storage have been around long enough that the idea of entire businesses being run on paper documents is near impossible to imagine, forms and documents are still being used in many organisations.
+In the digital age, the idea of entire businesses being run on paper documents is near impossible to imagine, but forms and documents are still being used in many organisations.

-Printed documents that have to be completed by hand can be costly, time-consuming and slow for companies (and cause paper cuts).
-There is an environmental impact to also consider, with recent studies showing almost 7 in 10 sheets are eventually wasted.
+Printed documents that have to be completed by hand can be costly, time-consuming and slow for companies.
+There is also an environmental impact to consider, with recent studies showing almost seven in ten sheets are eventually wasted.

 The time it takes for employees to edit paper documents is a problem for businesses and makes it harder to respond to developments quickly.
 This can cause backlogs and clog up an operation.